-Comments regarding material valuation differences:
+Comments regarding material valuation differences

-As per 1 January 2020 the Company has starting to act as commercial insurer by providing capacity to Underwriting Agents.

-In order to report, monitor and analyse the underwriting data and evaluate the performance of the Underwriting agents, the Company started to develop a system and infrastructure and capitalised the external development cost of the system.
+As per 1 January 2020 the Company has started to act as commercial insurer by providing capacity to Underwriting Agents.
+In order to report, monitor and analyze the underwriting data and evaluate the performance of the Underwriting agents, the Company started to develop a system and infrastructure and capitalized the external development cost of the system.

-The statutory valuation for this intangible asset does not meet the valuation methodology used for Solvency II.
+The statutory valuation for this intangible asset (Euro 1,690) does not meet the valuation methodology used for Solvency II.
 Quoted market prices in active markets for this unique asset are not available.

-Therefor the Deferred tax liability (Euro 356), based on the value of this intangible asset, is not taken into account under Solvency II.
+Therefor the Deferred tax liability of Euro 436, based on the value of this intangible asset, is not taken into account under Solvency II.